stevenjlance/Jumping-Platforms/README.md

 # Tasks
 This is meant to be a guided walk through of how to go through the game design process.
 You can add your own features, but you should have the core functionality described in the introduction in order to earn full credit.

 1. There is an image of an alien that will be our character today.
-Load the image in using `loadImage` insie the `function preload()`.
+Load the image in using `loadImage` inside the `function preload()`.
 Render the image using the `image` command inside `function draw()` and the coordinates stored in the character object like:

 ```javascript
 image(alien, character.x, character.y, character.width, character.height)